Lunar fusilier: Description

 The lunar fusilier has a moderately deep, fusiform body which is laterally compressed.
 There are small teeth in the jaws, the vomer and the palatines.
-There are 10 spines in the dorsal fin and 13-15, usually 14. soft rays while the anal fin has 3 spines and 10, rarely 11, soft rays.
+There are 10 spines in the dorsal fin and 13–15, usually 14. soft rays while the anal fin has 3 spines and 10, rarely 11, soft rays.
 The dorsal and anal fins have scales.
-The pectoral fins have 18-21, typically 19 or 20, rays.
+The pectoral fins have 18–21, typically 19 or 20, rays.
 This species attains a maximum total length of 40 cm.
 The overall colour of the body is bluish, becoming a paler shade on the underside.
-The caudal fin lobes in adults is blue with a black tip to each lobe.
+The caudal fin lobes in adults are blue with a black tip to each lobe.
 The pectoral fins have a black axil and upper base.
 The rest of the pectoral fins, the pelvic fins and the anal fins are white to pale blue while the dorsal fin is bluish.
-Juveniles frequently have a yellow caudal fin and yellow on parts of the caudal peduncle.
+Juveniles often have a yellow caudal fin and yellow markings on parts of the caudal peduncle.